 During the preprofessional years, personal intellectual development leads many students to change professional goals.
 Since there are usually more applicants for these programs than there are spaces available, many students need to pursue alternative goals.
 Under these circumstances, students should plan college programs to give themselves the greatest flexibility in considering other vocations.

 Advising for preprofessional study in the health sciences is conducted through the Preprofessional Advising Office in the University Club.
 Check the prehealth advising website at www.colorado.edu/aac/prehealth.html for information on prerequisite courses, events, volunteer opportunities, student prehealth organizations, applications, and many other useful resources.
 Students should attend a prehealth advising session at orientation and then schedule an appointment with a prehealth advisor (aac.colorado.edu) early in their undergraduate careers to help plan course work and extracurricular experience in preparation for applying to programs of their choice.
-CU-Boulder also offers an extensive array of workshops and informational meetings, practice interviews, a fall speaker series, and a spring Health Professions Information Day.
+CU-Boulder also offers an extensive array of workshops and informational meetings, interview workshops, a fall speaker series, and a spring Health Professions Information Day.

-Students who plan to apply to law school upon completing their baccalaureate degree do not have to complete any specific requirements for admission to law school.
+Students who plan to apply to law school upon completing their baccalaureate degree do not have to complete any specific course requirements for admission to law school.
 Instead, they should major in the discipline that best suits their intellectual interests and talents.
 Prelaw students should seek a rigorous and broad-based education that will ensure them a fundamental understanding of American society and its institutions.
 Students should become familiar with mathematical analysis and scientific reasoning, and develop excellent oral and written communication skills.